hubdrop/hubdrop.github.io/_posts/2014-02-08-the-future.markdown

 layout: post
 title:  "The Future of Funding for HubDrop"
 date:   2014-02-08 15:10:00
-categories: repos
+categories: repos, funding
 ---

 This project is simply something I wanted to do.
 No one paid for it.
 I built it in my spare time as a way to refine the knowledge I learned over the last few years about Symfony, Vagrant, and Chef.
 I want to grow this tool, but it takes time and a server, which both == money.

 So I'm opening up a GitTip account and starting an IndieGoGo campaign to raise funding for development of hubdrop.io.